stinkyink/book-publishing-guide/chapter4.markdown

 <a href="http://goodreads.com" rel="external">Start your Goodreads account now</a>

-## Book marketing tip 5: You have your own blog, now use others
+## Book Marketing Tip 5: You Have Your Own Blog, Now Use Others

 A great way to build a name for yourself in the blogosphere is to write guest posts for other websites.